Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 - 3.Be defensible and traceable: Every conclusion needs a clear line back to the evidence that produced it.

-- 4.Produce audit-ready output: Structured findings and documented evidence that an auditor can rely on.
+- 4.Produce audit-ready output: The end product is the workpaper — structured findings and documented evidence an auditor can rely on.

 Two Kinds of Work, One Tool